-The Industry Sector Advisory Committee (ISAC) on Paper and Paper Products is comprised of industry and environmental representatives from the paper sector that include paper manufacturing and allied products (except insulation board), as well as distributors.
+The Industry Sector Advisory Committee (ISAC) on Paper and Paper Products is comprised of industry and environmental representatives from the paper sector that includes paper manufacturing and allied products (except insulation board).
 Companies represented include integrated firms-with their own forestry resources-as well as non integrated companies.
 Member companies use both virgin and recycled fiber in varying proportions to produce their products.
 The trade association representing the U.S. paper industry is also represented on the Committee.
-Representatives serving on the Paper and Paper Products ISAC provide advice on trade policy matters
+Representatives serving on the Paper and Paper Products ISAC provide advice on trade policy matters.